hjelev/hass-media-player-poster/README.md

 3. Create a shell command in home assitant like the one below:

  <pre>shell_command:
-    get_movie_img: 'sudo python3 /home/pi/scripts/dl.py'</pre>
+    get_movie_img: 'sudo python3 /path/to/script/dl.py'</pre>

 (my save location requeres root that is why I am calling the script with sudo)

-4. Create an automation in home-assistant that will call the script once the player state is changed
+4. Create an automation in home-assistant that will call the script once the player state is changed:

  <pre> - id: e
     alias: Movie Poster